-Cindy Koenig Richards is a scholar of communication, technology, and learning design.
+Cindy Koenig Richards is a scholar of communication, technology, and democratic engagement.

 The National Communication Association named Dr. Richards the 2018 recipient of the Donald H. Ecroyd Award for Outstanding Teaching in Higher Education, which "honors superlative teaching of communication at the postsecondary level and is the highest honor for college professors in her field."

-Dr. Richards is an associate professor at Willamette University, where she served as the founding chair of the Civic Communication and Media department.
+Dr. Richards served as the founding chair of Willamette's Civic Communication and Media department.

 Her scholarship is also published in Quarterly Journal of Speech, Western Journal of Communication, Southern Communication Journal, Advances in the History of Rhetoric, and Voices of Democracy.
 She is interested in communication practices that support democratic engagement, and she studies these practices in historical and contemporary contexts.

-At Willamette she leads a range of courses, from an introduction to designing media to a research seminar on digital politics.
-Through her work as a teaching scholar, the National Communication Association writes, Professor Richards guides others "to a deeper understanding of rhetorical theory and a more sophisticated use of the digital media that surround and shape their lives."
+Through her work as a teaching scholar, the National Communication Association writes, Richards guides others "to a deeper understanding of rhetorical theory and a more sophisticated use of the digital media that surround and shape their lives."

-Many of her courses emphasize civic engagement and project based learning.
-For example, as part of one of her courses, Professor Richards created the Willamette Debate Watch program.
+Many of her courses emphasize project based learning, including the Willamette Debate Watch program created by Professor Richards.
 In 2012 and 2016 this student-led program brought together more than 1600 community members to discuss public issues and campaigns.

 She received numerous grants in support of her work, including support from the Mellon Foundation funded Learning by Creating initiative.
 As part of the China Debate Education Network, a three-year $3M grant funded program, she trained university faculty in the PRC.